Key West Fishing & Diving

 To really immerse yourself in the natural tropical beauty of the Lower Keys, get out on the water.
 And why not?
 The options are numerous: Paddle a kayak through mangrove tunnels or around remote islands, stand up on a paddleboard for a workout and great views of marine life, try your hand at kiteboarding, which combines surfing and sailing, or sit astride a Jet Ski and take a tour around Key West.

 Several companies around Key West accommodate adventure seekers who are eager to hit the water, get some exercise and try something new.
+Our Resort Concierge can refer you to the best in Key West!

 Located at Key West’s Hurricane Hole Marina